protontypes/open-sustainable-technology/README.md

 - [marineHeatWaves](https://github.com/ecjoliver/marineHeatWaves) - A module for python which implements the Marine Heatwave (MHW) definition of Hobday et al.
 - [heatwaveR](https://github.com/robwschlegel/heatwaveR) - Contains the original functions from the RmarineHeatWaves package that calculate and display marine heatwaves according to the definition of Hobday et al. (2016).
 - [MITgcm](https://github.com/MITgcm/MITgcm) - Flexible non-hydrostatic formulation enables it to efficiently simulate fluid phenomena over a wide range of scales.
-- [hyfo](https://github.com/Yuanchao-Xu/hyfo) - Mainly focuses on data process and visulization in hydrology and climate forecasting.
-- [climate](https://github.com/bczernecki/climate) - The goal of the climate R package is to automatize downloading of meteorological and hydrological data from publicly available repositories.
-- [rdwd](https://github.com/brry/rdwd) - An R package to select, download and read climate data from the German Weather Service.
-- [rWBclimate](https://github.com/ropensci/rWBclimate) - An R interface for the World Bank climate data used in the World Bank climate knowledge portal.
-- [TECA](https://github.com/LBL-EESA/TECA) - The Toolkit for Extreme Climate Analysis, contains a collection of climate anlysis algorithms targetted at extreme event detection and analysis.
-- [Climate Data Store Toolbox](https://cds.climate.copernicus.eu/toolbox/doc/index.html) - Dive into this wealth of information about the Earth's past, present and future climate.
-- [CLIMA-Land](https://github.com/CliMA/Land) - Everything within the Land model (Soil Plant Atmosphere Module, Land Hydrology, etc).
 - [maja](https://github.com/CNES/MAJA) - An atmospheric correction and cloud screening software.
 - [VAPOR](https://github.com/NCAR/VAPOR) - The Visualization and Analysis Platform for Ocean, Atmosphere, and Solar Researchers.
 - [CoralNet](https://github.com/beijbom/coralnet) - A website which serves as a repository and resource for benthic image analysis.
 - [MiMA](https://github.com/mjucker/MiMA) - Model of an idealized Moist Atmosphere: Intermediate-complexity General Circulation Model with full radiation.
 - [lowtran](https://github.com/space-physics/lowtran) - Atmospheric absorption extinction, scatter and irradiance model in Python and Matlab.
 - [ForestGEO](https://github.com/forestgeo/Climate) - This public repository is a portal for climate data and information for ForestGEO sites.
-- [canadaHCD](https://github.com/gavinsimpson/canadaHCD/) - Access Canadian Historical Climate Data from R.
-- [climatedataguide](https://climatedataguide.ucar.edu/) - Search and access 212 data sets covering the Atmosphere, Ocean, Land and more.
-Explore climate indices, reanalyses and satellite data and understand their application to climate model metrics.
-- [The Community Earth System Model](https://github.com/ESCOMP/CESM) -  Composed of separate models simultaneously simulating the Earth's atmosphere, ocean, land, river run-off, land-ice, and sea-ice, plus one central coupler/moderator component, it allows researchers to conduct fundamental research into the Earth's past, present, and future climate states.
 - [Elefridge.jl](https://github.com/esowc/Elefridge.jl) - Compressing atmospheric data into its real information.
-- [Climate_Indices](https://github.com/monocongo/climate_indices) - Contains Python implementations of various climate index algorithms which provide a geographical and temporal picture of the severity of precipitation and temperature anomalies useful for climate monitoring and research.
 - [esmtools](https://github.com/bradyrx/esmtools) - A toolbox for Earth System Model analysis.
 - [Mission Support System](https://mss.readthedocs.io/en/stable/about.html) - The purpose is to have a tool that simplifies the process for planning a scientific flight in which parameters of the atmosphere are measured.
-- [ClimateBase.jl](https://github.com/JuliaClimate/ClimateBase.jl) - A Julia package offering basic functionality for analyzing data that are typically in the form used by climate sciences.
-- [MDTF-diagnostics](https://github.com/NOAA-GFDL/MDTF-diagnostics) - Analysis framework and collection of process-oriented diagnostics for weather and climate simulations.
 - [Ferret](https://github.com/NOAA-PMEL/Ferret) - An interactive computer visualization and analysis environment designed to meet the needs of oceanographers and meteorologists analyzing large and complex gridded data sets.
 - [ccpp-physics](https://github.com/NCAR/ccpp-physics) - The Common Community Physics Package is designed to facilitate the implementation of physics innovations in state-of-the-art atmospheric models, the use of various models to develop physics, and the acceleration of transition of physics innovations to operational NOAA models.
 - [rnoaa](https://github.com/ropensci/rnoaa) - An R interface to many National Oceanic and Atmospheric Administration data sources.
-- [E3SM](https://github.com/E3SM-Project/E3SM) - A state-of-the-art fully coupled model of the Earth's climate including important biogeochemical and cryospheric processes.
 - [Badlands](https://github.com/badlands-model/badlands) - Basin and Landscape Dynamics is a long-term surface evolution model built to simulate landscape development, sediment transport and sedimentary basins formation from upstream regions down to marine environments.
-- [Eradiate](https://github.com/eradiate/eradiate) - A next-generation radiative transfer model for Earth observation applications.
-- [climpred](https://github.com/pangeo-data/climpred) - Aims to be the primary package used to analyze output from initialized dynamical forecast models, ranging from short-term weather forecasts to decadal climate forecasts.
 - [LBLRTM](https://github.com/AER-RC/LBLRTM) - Line-By-Line Radiative Transfer Model is an accurate and efficient line-by-line radiative transfer model derived from the Fast Atmospheric Signature Code.
 - [splitr](https://github.com/rich-iannone/splitr) - We can determine, from one or more receptor sites, where arriving air masses originated.
 - [PyCHAM](https://github.com/simonom/PyCHAM) - CHemistry with Aerosol Microphysics in Python box model for Windows, Linux and Mac.